cloudtoid/interprocess/README.md

 subscriber.TryDequeue(messageBuffer, cancellationToken, out var message);
 ```

+### Queue lifetime

+Dispose each publisher and subscriber when finished.
+The queue, including unread messages, stays alive
+while any participant remains.
+After the last participant is disposed, the backing memory and named
+semaphore are removed.
+If the last process is forcibly terminated, the next connection resets the
+abandoned resources and starts with an empty queue.

+All participants must use the same queue name, storage path, and capacity.
+On Unix, keep the storage
+directory in place while queues are active; creation and cleanup use advisory file locks on that directory
+and the backing files.
+Stop all participants before upgrading to this lifecycle implementation.

 ## Sample

 To see a sample implementation of a publisher and a subscriber process, try out the following two projects.
 You can run them side by side and see them in action: